How to stop sneezing

 How to Help Stop Sneezing

 When it comes to your nose, there are few things more annoying than constant sneezing—especially when you have no idea why it’s happening so often.
 You’re noticing it, and others probably are, too.
-But to put an end to the endless achoos it’s important to figure out the root of the problem so you can treat your problem the right way.
+Finding effective strategies on how to stop sneezing can significantly increase your comfort and decrease any social disruption.
+But to put an end to the endless achoos, it’s important to figure out the root of the problem so you can treat it right way.

 First, you should know that sneezing is a healthy part of your body’s immune process.
 It protects your body by clearing it of viruses and bacteria.
 If you’ve inhaled an irritant, your body sends signals to close your throat, eyes, and mouth, triggering a sneeze.
 As for repeated sneezing fits, there are two major causes.